What's New in Apache Phoenix

 - Phoenix JDK 17 upgrade

-- Phoenix supports JDK 17 starting with the 7.3.2 release; upgrading to JDK 17 ensures your application stays competitive and maintainable by providing improved performance, increased security, modern language features, and long-term support.
+- Phoenix only supports JDK 17 starting with the 7.3.2 release; upgrading to JDK 17 ensures your application stays competitive and maintainable by providing improved performance, increased security, modern language features, and long-term support.

 - Deprecation of OMID service